zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-As for the reference group, provide the libraries name corresponding to the group replicates.
-Pay attention that HaSAPPy aspects the same number of lists as the group number defined in the previous task.
-Correspondence of libraries to group is dependent on order of compilation
+As for the reference group, provide the names for the NGS libraries corresponding to the replicates of the groups.

+>**IMPORTANT: ** HaSAPPy requires one line for each list of NGS library names.
+The order of the lines must be exactly the same as the names of the groups are provided in `@7D)`.

 ```
 Other data group (provide the library names separated by a ‘,’ (ex. ‘lib1,lib2,lib3’))(add additional lines if necessary):
  @7E) ExpA_1, ExpA_2, ExpA_3